♦ Managing Our Workforce

 • Engaging our geographically and culturally diverse workforce on a site-by-site basis

-• Diversity - Increasing our diversity profile at all levels of IPL.
+• Diversity - Increasing our diversity profile at all levels of IPL, including a targeted 10% increase in women globally in 2018

-• Human Capital Systems - Completion of the implementation of the IPL global Learning Business System, begun in 2016, to provide Company wide standards for learning and development
+• Human Capital Systems - Completion of software updates required for the roll out of the IPL global Learning Management System (LMS) in Australia